-NCM Media Networks, whose movie theater platform serves as a promotional platform for a number of TV networks and their programming, announced partnerships with Maker Studios, Ideas United, Shazam and the Grammy Awards at its third annual upfront presentation in New York Wednesday afternoon.
+NCM Media Networks announced partnerships with Maker Studios, Ideas United and the Grammy Awards at its third annual upfront presentation Wednesday afternoon.

-The Maker Studios deal will bring Maker talent to movie theaters, while the Ideas United pact will help brands connect with emerging filmmakers to producer content for the big screen.
+The Maker Studios deal will bring Maker talent to movie theaters, and the Ideas United deal will help brands connect with emerging filmmakers to produce content for the big screen.

 NCM also unveiled the new FirstLook pre-show program, with digital and social extensions FirstLook5 and FirstLookYou!, the latter a video-based platform that captures reactions from moviegoers in booths in select theaters.

 “The industry should think of cinema and NCM Media Networks as the most premium video available — with the biggest screen, captive audience, national reach, blockbuster entertainment programming, and no way to skip the ads,” said Cliff Marks, president of sales and marketing with NCM Media Networks (and former sales exec at ESPN).
 “You can now buy us like TV, but our unique theater environment makes us bigger and better than any other medium.”